gtech-mulearn/IEEE-LAUNCHPAD/profiles/anumodtpramod@mulearn.md

 #### Leadership and Influence:

--As an IEEE Student Member from 2020 to 2022, I developed my leadership abilities and promoted teamwork among members.
+- As an IEEE Student Member from 2020 to 2022, I developed my leadership abilities and promoted teamwork among members.
--As a Mentor in the ACSES club at CEM, I gained confidence and knowledge by guiding peers.
+- As a Mentor in the ACSES club at CEM, I gained confidence and knowledge by guiding peers.
--Volunteering with the Placement Cell from 2020 to 2022 improved my interpersonal skills.
+- Volunteering with the Placement Cell from 2020 to 2022 improved my interpersonal skills.
--Member of G-Tech Mulearn Discord Server from Early 2023.
+- Member of G-Tech Mulearn Discord Server from Early 2023.

 #### Networking:

--I like to share what I know with my friends, and I'm always excited to learn new technologies from others and explore different ideas.
+- I like to share what I know with my friends, and I'm always excited to learn new technologies from others and explore different ideas.

 #### Career Plan: